Vinland: Name

 Vinland was the name given to part of North America by the Icelandic Norseman Leif Eriksson, about 1000 AD.
 It was also spelled Winland, as early as Adam of Bremen's Descriptio insularum Aquilonis ("Description of the Northern Islands", ch.
 39, in the 4th part of Gesta Hammaburgensis ecclesiae pontificum), written circa 1075.
 Adam's main source regarding Winland appears to have been king Svend Estridson, who had knowledge of the "northern islands".
 The etymology of the Old Norse root vin- is disputed; while it has usually been assumed to be "wine", some scholars give credence to the homophone vin, meaning "pasture" or "meadow".

 Adam of Bremen implies that the name contains Old Norse vín (cognate with Latin vinum) "wine" (rendered as Old Saxon or Old High German wīn): "Moreover, he has also reported one island discovered by many in that ocean, which is called Winland, for the reason that grapevines grow there by themselves, producing the best wine."
-This etymology is retained in the 13th-century Grœnlendinga saga, which provides a circumstantial account of the discovery of Vinland and its being named from the vínber, i.e. "wineberry", a term for grapes or currants (black or red), found there.
+This etymology is retained in the 13th-century Grœnlendinga saga, which provides a circumstantial account of the discovery of Vinland and its being named from the vínber, i.e. "wineberry", a term for grapes.
+According to Birgitta Wallace, theories that the sagas' vínber refers to other berries such as cranberries or currants are insupportable.
+Kirsten Seaver also rejects the "Pastureland" interpretation and has written "The notion that the first syllable was vin with a short vowel (meaning ~ 'green meadow') has been so thoroughly discarded that we are left with the incontrovertible, long-vowelled vin or 'wine'."

 There is also a long-standing Scandinavian tradition of fermenting berries into wine.
 The discovery of butternuts at the site implies that the Norse explored Vinland further to the south, at least as far as St. Lawrence River and parts of New Brunswick, the northern limit for both butternut and wild grapes (Vitis riparia).

 Another proposal for the name's etymology, was introduced by Sven Söderberg in 1898 (first published in 1910).
 This suggestion involves interpreting the Old Norse name not as vín-land with the first vowel spoken as /iː/, but as vin-land, spoken as /ɪ/; a short vowel.
-Old Norse vin (from Proto-Norse winju) has a meaning of "meadow, pasture".
+Old Norse vín (from Proto-Norse winju) has a meaning of "meadow, pasture".